AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/11-Ex2-4-use-outlook-create-insights-email.md

     > Note: To copy the link, right-click on the link and select **Copy link address**, then paste the link into a new browser tab inside your Lab VM.

-    > Note: If the links do not download automatically, it will open an Excel file, and click on the Download button in the Word online to download the file.
+    > Note: If the links do not download automatically, it will open an Excel file, and click on the Download button in Word online to download the file.

 2. In your Microsoft Edge browser, navigate to the Microsoft 365 home page and select **New chat**.